joannakl/cs102/projects/project5_mountain.markdown

 This should be the class that inherits from your own `BST<RestStop>`.
 Your class should represent the mountain itself (therefore, it should not be generic and its nodes should store data items of type `RestStop`).
 It is up to you to decide how to implement this class, which methods to provide etc.
+Hint: this class should implement methods that allow a hiker to *explore* the mountain.
+The reason for that is that the exploration algorithm is specific to the mountain itself, not to the hiker (any `Hiker` object will follow the same steps when traveling down the same mountain).
+The *exploration* of the mountain is the process of figuring out which paths lead safely from the top of the mountain to its bottom (lowest level) with sufficient supplies for the hiker to survive.

 #### <code class="code_title">RestStop</code> class

 This class should represent a single rest stop.
-It should be capable of storing the label of the rest stop along with a list of the supplies that a hiker can collect at this rest-stop and a list of obstacles  that a hiker may encounter at this rest-stop.
-It may be useful to implement the `Comparable` interface.
+It should be capable of storing the label of the rest stop along with a list of the supplies that a hiker can collect at this rest stop and a list of obstacles that a hiker may encounter at this rest stop.
+It may be useful (or necessary) to implement the `Comparable` interface.

 #### <code class="code_title">Hiker</code> class

 This class should represent a hiker traveling down the mountain.
 An object of this class should be capable of keeping track of all the supplies that the hiker has in their possession.
-This information should be updated as the hiker travels along a trail and consumes supplies (by either eating along the way, or using the tools to clear the path, or cross the river).
+This information should be updated as the hiker travels along a trail and consumes supplies (by either eating along the way or using the tools to clear the path or cross the river).

 You may, but you are not required to, implement other classes.